Gabriel-Fachini/valorize-api/docs/ci-cd-setup.md

 - Secrets defined in `env` blocks are automatically masked in logs
 - Any variable containing a secret value is replaced with `***` in output
 - This applies even to derived variables like `${DATABASE_URL}`

+### Important Version Notes

+⚠️ **google-github-actions/setup-gcloud**: Uses v3.0.1 (NOT v1.x which doesn't exist)
+- v1.x was deprecated and superseded by v2.x and v3.x
+- v3.0.1 (latest) requires Node 24+ compatibility
+- Alternative: Use v2.2.1 if Node 24+ is not available

 ### Recommendations